1. Personal data we collect

 7.3.1.
 At the end of a contract period and its related services:

-7.3.1.
-The customer has the right to receive all related data, which may include: all data, personal data, logs, traceability changes records, backups etc.
+126.96.36.199 The customer has the right to receive all related data, which may include: all data, personal data, logs, traceability changes records, backups, etc., if legally permitted (Not incompatible with the specified, explicit, legitimate purposes or to be further processed in a manner that is incompatible with those purposes)

 8. Collection of data from and about children: